Dubai denies there were plans for R. Kelly concert

 It added Kelly “has not been invited by the Dubai royal family for a performance.”

-Kelly and his lawyer in Chicago could not be immediately reached for comment.
+In an email to The Associated Press, Kelly’s lawyer Steven A. Greenberg responded saying: “Mr. Kelly had a signed contract with a legitimate promoter, and any information that was included in the motion to travel was from that contract.
+We did not say he was invited by The royal family, but the contract did provide that he would make himself available to meet with them.”

 Kelly was charged on Feb.
-22 with 10 counts of aggravated sexual abuse for allegedly assaulting three underage girls and one adult woman, coming after the release of a documentary “Surviving R. Kelly.”
+22 with 10 counts of aggravated sexual abuse for allegedly assaulting three girls and one adult woman, coming after the release of a documentary “Surviving R. Kelly.”
 He has denied ever abusing anyone.

-In a court filing last week, Kelly’s lawyer Steven A. Greenberg said the singer needed to raise money as “he has struggled of late to pay his child support and other child related expenses.”
+In a court filing last week, Greenberg had said the singer needed to raise money as “he has struggled of late to pay his child support and other child related expenses.”

 “Before he was arrested Mr. Kelly had signed a contract to perform between 3-5 shows in Dubai, UAE, in April 2019,” the court filing read.
 “He requests permission to travel to Dubai for the shows.
 While there he is supposed to meet with the royal family.”